8 Awesome Autumn Equinox Activities

 Recently, I learned that October 20th is National Bridge Day.
 Fortunately, this is recognition of the potential fish structure and not the dull couple’s card game.

 Halloween images typically include various night dwelling creatures such as owls, bats, and black cats.
+But I would like to nominate the catfish to this infamous list.

 A few days ago, I went and fished a section of the South Platte River in Colorado that’s now called the “Charlie Meyers State Wildlife Area.”